Gyeongju Yangdong Village

-Gyeongju Yangdong Village (양동마을) is Korea’s largest traditional village, showcasing the traditional culture of the Joseon Dynasty and the beautiful natural surroundings.
-Thanks to its many cultural heritages, including treasures, national treasures, and folklore materials, the entire village has been designated as a cultural heritage site.
-Many people have visited this village to see its wealth of cultural heritages and scenic surroundings.
-Charles, Prince of Wales, visited this village in 1993.
+Gyeongju Yangdong Village is Korea’s largest traditional village which showcases the traditional culture of the Joseon Dynasty and the beautiful natural surroundings.
+In addition to it’s beauty, the village contains many cultural heritages.
+Because of this, the entire village has been designated as a UNESCO World Heritage Site.
+The village gets many visitors to see its wealth of cultural heritages and scenic surroundings.
+For instance, Prince Charles visited this village in 1993.

-Mt.
-Seolchangsan and its four spines of mountains can be seen beyond the village.
-Approximately 160 old houses and 500-year-old thatched-roof cottages are nestled within the valley.
+Beyond the village, Mt.
+Seolchangsan and its four spines of mountains can be seen.
+Approximately 160 old houses and 500 year old thatched roof cottages are nestled within the valley.
 Fifty-four of these homes, are over 200 years old and have been excellently preserved in their original state, offering a rare opportunity to view a variety of unique Korean traditional houses in person.

 N/A (Open all year round)